Transitioning Young People on Complex or High Cost Medicines from Paediatric to Adult Care Services: Guiding Principles & Supporting Resources

 This document was developed to assist NSW hospital pharmacy departments with their understanding of activity based funding (ABF) processes as well as clarify issues related to pharmacy costs and funding for outpatient supply of medicines and associated services and products.

-Minimsing medication-related complications with iodinated intravascular contrast (October 2018)
+Minimising medication-related complications with iodinated intravascular contrast (Version 1.1 November 2019)

 Contrast Induced Nephropathy (CIN) prevention and management are areas of emerging evidence and changing clinical practice.
 The purpose of this guidance is to assist clinicians, guideline developers and policymakers in NSW public hospitals regarding medication-specific considerations in the prevention and management of CIN.
 It is designed to be read in conjunction with and to complement information released in 2016 by the Royal Australian and New Zealand College of Radiologists (RANZCR) and in 2017 by the Agency for Clinical Innovation (ACI).
 The recommendations have been informed by recent published evidence and best practice guidelines from expert bodies.

 Preventing and managing problems with opioid prescribing for chronic non-cancer pain (July 2015)